SouthernAvengers/GroupProject/README.md

 # # User Features
 # # # Required Features
- []Add a new student record
+ [x] Add a new student record

- []View all student records
+ [x]View all student records
 # # # Stretch Features
- []Edit and delete student records
+ [] Edit and delete student records

- []Search for a specific student by name or banner ID
+ [] Search for a specific student by name or banner ID

- []Capture student images using the device's camera
+ []C apture student images using the device's camera

  []Generate reports on student attendance, grades, and overall performance
  # # # Screen Archetypes